DanG115/discord-bots/README.md

 3. **Get Your Bot Token** 🔑

-   - Under the "Token" section, click "Copy" to copy your bot token.
+   - Under the "Token" section, click "Copy" to copy your bot token

 4. **Invite the Bot to Your Server** 💌